Thanksgiving Beyond Myself

-Shannon Lee is an 18-year-old in her senior year at Berkshire School.
+Shannon Lee is a 19-year-old freshman at Lesley University studying holistic psychology.
+She is also the daughter of Michael Lee and Lori Bashour, co-founders of Phoenix Rising Yoga Therapy.
 She has recently become interested in Buddhism and meditation and tries to enhance her life through practicing mindfulness and gratitude.
-She plans to study psychology and neuroscience and continue to engage practices to support her own awakening to be able to better serve others.
+She plans to continue to engage practices to support her own awakening to be able to better serve others.